Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/divine/divine-abilities-and-feats.md

 number of plant creatures equal to its divine rank with this ability, regardless of Hit Dice.

+### Suggested Portfolio Elements
-**Suggested Portfolio Elements:** Agriculture, earth, fertility.
+Agriculture, earth, fertility.

 ## Control Creatures

+### Benefit
-**Benefit:** The deity can command some kind of creature as noted in the deity's description.
+The deity can command some kind of creature as noted in the deity's description.
 This ability is similar to the *dominate monster* spell, but it is not a mind-affecting ability (the deity seizes direct control over the creature's body).
 Each day the deity can attempt to